 As required by Section 14A of the Securities Exchange Act, we include in this proxy statement this proposal for a non- binding stockholder vote on compensation of our Named Executives.
-We currently conduct annual advisory votes on executive compensation, and we expect to conduct the next advisory vote at our 2022 Annual Meeting of Stockholders.
-With this year's "say on pay" proposal you can elect to endorse or not endorse our executive compensation programs and policies and the compensation we paid our Named Executives in fiscal 2022.
+We currently conduct annual advisory votes on executive compensation.
+With this year's "say on pay" proposal you can elect to endorse or not endorse our executive compensation programs and policies and the compensation we paid our Named Executives in fiscal 2023.